Appointments Booking - Setup Step 1 - Create a Calendar

 • Image - You can add an image to the calendar or remove it using relevant buttons.
 Note: this option was introduced in version 2.2.5.

-That image will be displayed on the front-end:
+• That image will be displayed on the front-end:

 You can now click the Add New Calendar button.

-Learn more: Appointments Booking - Creating Calendars
+Learn more: Appointment Booking Calendar - Creating Calendars

 TIP: Managing Calendars